iwasakims/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/Tracing.md

 ### Starting tracing spans by configuration for HDFS client

-You can start tracing spans by setting configuration for HDFS client.
-This is useful for tracing programs where you don't have access to the source code.
+The DFSClient can enable tracing internally.
+This allows you to use HTrace with your client without modifying the client source code.

 Configure the span receivers and samplers in `hdfs-site.xml` by properties `dfs.client.htrace.sampler` and `dfs.client.htrace.sampler`.